emitanaka/edibble/README.md

   - `designr` for balanced factorial designs with crossed and nested random and fixed effect to data frame
-  - `dae` for functions useful in the design and ANOVA of experiments
+  - `dae` for functions useful in the design and ANOVA of experiments (this is in fact powering the randomisation in edibble)
   - `plotdesignr` for designing agronomic field experiments

 ## Code of Conduct